 REASONS FOR SUPPORT (82 RESPONSES) REASONS FOR OPPOSITION (20 RESPONSES) NEITHER SUPPORT NOR OPPOSE (25 RESPONSES) Water retention features would take up valuable space of the Reserve, reducing opportunities to install other amenities and increase greening.
 Water retention features may provide potential new habitat for animals in the Reserve with appropriate design.
 Most of them felt they do not have enough information / knowledge to provide an answer.
 Water runoff from the Eastern Freeway may be polluted and impact ecology of the park.
-Standing water may become breeding ground for mosquitos.
-Water retention features would help reduce speed of water runoff.
-Water retention features would be a new feature for the Reserve with natural landscaping. • Water runoff should be captured in existing stormwater management system.
+Standing water may become breeding Water retention features would help reduce speed of water runoff.
+Water retention features would be a new feature for the Reserve with ground for mosquitos. • Water runoff should be captured in existing natural landscaping.
 Water runoff may cause inundation of surrounding areas during high volume of rain